This is the follow up in my Innovo reviews series.

-Overall though, coin-in-the-pot game notwithstanding, I’m impressed with the results and I’m looking forward to seeing the further difference that Innovo makes over the next six weeks.
+Overall though, coin-in-the-pot game notwithstanding, I’m impressed with the results.
 Who knows, give it a bit longer and my career as a trampolinist could blossom at last.
 (Unlikely.)

 Sponsored post.
 I was sent the Innovo for the purposes of these Innovo reviews.
 All views are my own.